Cabinet paper consultation with departments#

 - courts or tribunals - proposals to create, amend, or remove the jurisdiction of a court or tribunal; involve access to court information; or which may impact on court-based procedures and workloads - the Ministry of Justice.
 This is a mandatory requirement

-- debt to government - Inland Revenue has developed a policy framework and guidelines intended to help agencies design, implement, and evaluate policy and operational processes which relate to the creation, collection or write-off of debt
+- debt to government - Inland Revenue has developed a policy framework and guidelines intended to help agencies design, implement, and evaluate policy and operational processes which relate to the creation, collection or write-off of debt.
+Note that the Student Loan Scheme sits outside the framework

 - greenhouse gas emissions - proposals where reducing greenhouse gas emissions is a key policy objective, or the direct emission impacts are likely to be significant - the Ministry for the Environment